Sacramento homeless community bracing for more bitter cold temperatures

 The City and County of Sacramento have passed a first-of-its-kind agreement to partner on homelessness solutions, but that doesn’t solve the immediate needs of the 9,300 people experiencing homelessness throughout the county.

-Between the City and County, there are only about 1,300 shelter beds – not including temporary cold-weather overnight shelters.
+Between the City and County, there are only about 2,400 shelter beds – not including temporary cold-weather overnight shelters – with some 1,100 provided by the City and 1,300 by the County.

 “It’s hella cold outside,” one man told ABC10.

-Note: Editor's Note: This story has been updated to reflect the correct number of beds available in the county.